Open to roles across product, design & research Get in touch →

 Hello Friend

-Framer Translator Strategist Shipper
+Strategist Builder Shipper

 Check this out

-Five case studies from Spec — a B2B SaaS security infrastructure startup.
+Five case studies from Spec, a B2B SaaS security infrastructure startup.
 Research-driven 0→1 builds spanning investigative tooling, information architecture, data visualization, and self-service features.
 2023–2026.

 About